joshasgard/Idowu_Portfolio/README.md

 # 👋 Hi there, welcome to my page.
-I’m ID
+I’m Idowu
 - 👀 Here, you'll find my romance with Python and some stories I'm trying to tell with data.

 - 🌱 I’m currently learning how to build reproducible Machine Learning Pipelines.
 But there's so much more you'll find on this page in the coming months.